 The illustration below indicates how Optane-powered SSDs are typically stacked based on speed and performance.
 As you can clearly see, Optane storage is placed much higher than HDD/tape and flash-based SSD.

-DataCore offers software-defined storage solutions for block, file and object environments that enable IT teams to manage how their data is stored, protected, and accessed across hybrid and heterogeneous storage infrastructures – from HDDs to SSDs, SAS/SATA to NVMe, Fibre Channel to iSCSI, and more.
+DataCore offers software-defined storage solutions for that enable IT teams to manage how their data is stored, protected, and accessed across hybrid and heterogeneous storage infrastructures – from HDDs to SSDs, SAS/SATA to NVMe, Fibre Channel to iSCSI, and more.
 By becoming your central storage control plane, DataCore delivers the ultimate flexibility to design and manage your storage infrastructure the way you want, whereby enhancing performance, optimizing capacity, improving efficiency, and reducing costs.

 Intel Optane and DataCore Software-Defined Storage: Revolutionizing Performance for the Modern Data Center